Let’s look at how TLC’s proven drainage systems protect your foundation, your lawn, and ultimately, your home value

 Real Homeowner Story: “The Lake in My Backyard”

-A homeowner in Anne Arundel County called us after every storm turned his backyard into what he jokingly called “Lake Smith.”
+A homeowner in Anne Arundel County called us after every storm turned his backyard into what he jokingly referred to as “Lake Smith.”
 We installed a hybrid system — a series of French drains with catch basins tied into extended downspouts.
 Within a week of the next rain, his yard was dry, and his basement hasn’t seen a drop since.

 The Cost of Doing It Right (and the Cost of Waiting)

-A typical professional drainage system — designed and installed properly — runs anywhere from $3,000 to $12,000 depending on your yard size and layout.
-That may sound like a big investment, but compare that to $25,000+ for foundation crack repair or $10,000 in landscaping damage.
+A typical professional drainage system, when designed and installed properly, costs anywhere from $3,000 to $12,000, depending on the size and layout of your yard.
+That may sound like a significant investment, but consider the alternatives: $25,000+ for foundation crack repair or $10,000 in landscaping damage.
 A drainage system isn’t an expense — it’s an insurance policy for your home’s structure and value.

 Why Homeowners Trust TLC